wttech/aet/documentation/src/main/wiki/Dictionary.md

 ## Dictionary

+*Accessibility Collector*
+a collector responsible for collecting validation results containing violations of the defined coding standard found on the page.

+*Accessibility Comparator*
+a comparator responsible for validating a collected page source against Accessibility Standards.

+*Accessibility Data Filter*
+a filter that removes the matched accessibility issues from the AET report.

 *Active MQ*
 a *JMS (Java Message Service)* Server which is a basic communication channel between AET System components.